All Episodes

 The whole point of his piece here is why Clinton pushed back, and it's been a long time coming.

-Uh the bottom line is uh E.J., Clinton does not want a reexamination of his miserable failures, which is why he sought to stop the movie The Path to 9 11.
+The bottom line is, E.J., Clinton does not want a re-examination of his miserable failures, which is why he sought to stop the movie The Path to 9-11.

-The next paragraph in E.J.'s piece, but not everyone was nonpartisan on October 4th, 2001.
+The next paragraph in E.J.'s piece, but not everyone was nonpartisan.

-There was Rush Limbaugh arguing in the Wall Street Journal's op-ed page, quote, if we're serious about avoiding past mistakes and improving national security, we can't duck some serious questions about Mr. Clinton's presidency.
+On October 4th, 2001, a mere three weeks and a couple of days after the Twin Towers fell and the Pentagon was hit, there was Rush Limbaugh arguing on the Wall Street Journal's op-ed page: quote: If we're serious about avoiding past mistakes and improving national security, we can't duck some serious questions about Mr. Clinton's presidency.

 To this day, E.J. writes, I remain astonished at Limbaugh's gall and his shrewdness.

-Why were they doing that if no Democrat was attacking him, E.J.?
+Why were they doing that if no Democrat was attacking him, E.J.
+Anyway?

 It was patriotic to go after Clinton.